oishikm12/cpp-collection/README.md

   * [**Largest Binary Search Subtree**](datastructures/binarysearchtrees/largest_subBST.cpp) - Given a binary tree, task is to traverse it's nodes and find out the largest possible binary search tree as a subtree of it
   * [**Median of Tree**](datastructures/binarysearchtrees/median_tree.cpp) - Given a binary search tree, task is to find the median node in this tree
   * [**Nodes in a Range**](datastructures/binarysearchtrees/nodes_in_range.cpp) - Given a binary search tree, task is to find out the number of nodes lying between a given range(inclusive)
+* [**Segment Tree**](datastructures/segment_tree.cpp) - A segment tree, also known as a statistic tree, is a tree data structure used for storing information about intervals, or segments.
+It allows querying which of the stored segments contain a given point
+  * [**Lazy Propagation Segment Tree**](datastructures/lazy_segtree.cpp) - A lazy propagated segment tree, maintains a seperate tree tracking changes not yet implemented.
+These changes are reflected only on queries involving those nodes
 * [**Heap**](datastructures/minmax_heap.cpp) - A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
 Generally, Heaps can be either a Max Heap wherein the root of the tree is the maximal element, or a Min Heap where the root is minimal
   * [**Heap STL Implementation**](datastructures/minmax_heap_stl.cpp) - Min & Max Heap using the ``priority_queue`` in ``queue`` header provided by C++
   * [**Kth Min & Max**](datastructures/heaps/kth_min_max.cpp) - Given a list of numbers and certain values of `k`, the task is to find `kth` smallest and largest number in that list